 The Kentucky State Police provides sex crime offender registration information to the public through the Sex Offender Registry website.
-Search the KSP Sex Offender Registry Website http://kspsor.state.ky.us/
+Search the KSP Sex Offender Registry Website http://kspsor.state.ky.us/ safe during this busy time of year.

 According to the Kentucky State Police, this website is for public safety and awareness.
 Pursuant to KRS 525.070 and 525.080, use of information from this website to harass a sex offender is a criminal offense punishable by up to 90 days in the county jail.
 More severe penalties apply for more severe crimes committed against a sex offender.